TeamCstudios/CStudiosMod/docs/index.md

 - Feldspar: Find it in the Slime Dimension.
 Use it to make crazy overpowered weapons such as the Master Sword or even a Feldspar Launcher!
 - 4 new achievements to collect!
 - And more!

+## Mod Wiki

+Confused on items or how to craft them?
+Check out this very useful

 ## Planned Features